Teen Opioid Abuse Treatment in Los Angeles

 Intensive Outpatient Treatment (IOP)

-Our opioid addiction IOP takes place 9 hours per week over the course of 4-12 weeks.
+Our outpatient treatment for teens opioid addiction takes place 9 hours per week over the course of 4-12 weeks.
 Your teen will participate in therapy sessions that help them work through the reasons for their opioid abuse.

 Partial Hospitalization Treatment (PHP)

-Ouropioid addiction PHPP takes place 8 hours per day, 5 days a week, for 3-4 weeks.
+Our PHP treatment for teens opioid addiction takes place 8 hours per day, 5 days a week, for 3-4 weeks.
 Teens will attend therapy sessions where they will develop the coping skills needed to stop abuse of opioids and treat underlying mental health issues.

 Extended Care

-Our male-only opioid addiction extended care program is a combination of our partial hospitalization program and sober living.
+Our male-only extended care treatment for teens opioid addiction is a combination of our partial hospitalization program and sober living.
 Your teen will have around the clock support to treat all mental health and substance abuse issues related to his opioid use.

 Individual and Group Therapy

-We utilize a variety of therapies to treat mental health conditions and dual diagnosis opioid abuse including cognitive behavioral, dialectical behavior, and acceptance and commitment therapy.
+We utilize a variety of individual adolescent therapies and teen group counseling to treat mental health conditions and dual diagnosis opioid abuse including cognitive behavioraldialectical behavior, and acceptance and commitment therapy.
 During sessions, teens will learn coping skills and how to process their emotions.

 Insurances We Accept